Tours and Activities:

 Colonial Architecture

-Yunge House, lying on San Ignacio Street, dates from 1932.
-It has two stories and a central viewpoint over the access door, as well as a balcony overlooking the city.
-The ornaments on the eaves feature Neo-Gothic reminiscences.
-This culture has accompanied the settlement of various villages on the shores of Lake Llanquihue.
+The Yunge House, located on San Ignacio Street, dates from 1932.
+It has two floors and is characterized by a central lookout above the entrance door and a balcony overlooking the city.
+The decorative eaves feature neo-Gothic details, typical of the European influences that accompanied settlement along the shores of Lake Llanquihue.

 Contact